- 1 Introduction

 It brings up EULA.
 Click ‘Accept’.

-Then, the ‘license installation completed’ message will appear.
+Then, the ‘non-commercial licenses were successfully installed’ message will appear.
 Click ‘Run’ to launch ‘Houdini Apprentice’.

-‘non-commercial licenses’ means the one for ‘Houdini Apprentice’ in this case.
+‘Non-commercial licenses’ refers to the licenses for ‘Houdini Apprentice’ in this case.

 After launching, the following screen appears.